Meet the New Monkey

 Scientists have discovered a new monkey in Brazil.
 The tiny animal is about the size of a squirrel.
 It weighs seven-and-a-half ounces and is only nine inches tall.
 The mini-monkey's fur is mostly gray and brown.
 It has a spotted back that looks like a saddle.
 It also has a very long tail.

-The Wildlife Conservation Society (WCS) announced the discovery on July 7.
-The group says that finding new types of mammals is quite rare.
+The Wildlife Conservation Society (WCS) announced the discovery this month.
+The WCS says that finding new types of mammals is quite rare.
 Most mammals are warm-blooded animals.
 They have fur or hair on their skin.
 Mammals also have a skeleton inside their bodies.

-Scientists found the little monkey in the rain forests located in the Brazilian state of Amazonas (am-uh-ZOH-nuhs).
+Scientists found the little monkey in Amazonas (am-uh-ZOH-nuhs), a state in the country of Brazil.
 They named it Mura's saddleback tamarin, after the Mura Indian tribe whose members live in the same area.

 Already in Danger?

-The Brazilian rain forest where the tamarins live is shrinking because of deforestation.
-Deforestation happens when land is cleared for building projects.
-A huge section of the tamarins' rain forest has been cleared to build a highway.
-People who work to protect wildlife are alarmed about how this highway project will affect the little monkeys.
+The scientists fear that the tamarins are in danger because the rain forest is shrinking.
+Pieces of land are being cleared for building projects.
+A huge part of the animals' rain forest home has been cut down to build a highway.
+People who work to protect wildlife are alarmed about how this will affect the little monkeys.

 The shrinking rain forest threatens more than just the tamarins.
-Scientists believe this area is rich with undiscovered plants and animals.
+Scientists believe this area has many undiscovered plants and animals.
 If the building projects continue, the WCS fears that much of the wildlife will not survive.

 GRADE-LEVELED SKILLS PAGE